SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently achieved notable advances in machine translation (MT) \cite{aryabumi2024aya,rei2024tower,cui2025multilingual}, benefiting greatly from their ability to scale to extensive training data and effectively leverage pre-trained knowledge.
-For example, MT-specific LLMs such as Tower and X-ALMA achieve state-of-the-art (SOTA) translation performance across various languages by employing continual pre-training (CPT) on billions of tokens from parallel and monolingual data, followed by fine-tuning on high-quality human-annotated data \cite{alves2024tower,cui2025multilingual}.
-However, relying on extensive, high-quality training datasets is not sustainable as training scales, as they are expensive and difficult to obtain.
+Large language models (LLMs) have recently achieved substantial progress in machine translation (MT) \cite{aryabumi2024aya,rei2024tower,cui2025multilingual}, benefiting from large-scale pre-training and effective transfer of multilingual knowledge.
+MT-specific LLMs such as Tower and X-ALMA further improve translation quality through continual pre-training (CPT) on billions of parallel and monolingual tokens, followed by fine-tuning on high-quality human-annotated data \cite{alves2024tower,cui2025multilingual}. \ywj{While effective, this paradigm relies heavily on parallel data, which -- even when available at scale -- often suffers from noise and semantic misalignment \cite{meng2024noisy}, machine-generated contamination \cite{thompson2024shocking}, and translationese artifacts \cite{koppel2011translationese}, limiting its reliability as a supervision signal \cite{uhlig2025crosslingual}.}

-Another recent trend explores improving LLMs through inference-time reasoning, exemplified by models such as OpenAI o1 \cite{jaech2024openai} and DeepSeek R1 \cite{guo2025deepseek}.
-These models generate a long chain-of-thought (CoT) before giving final answers, which perform especially well in logic, coding, and mathematics \cite{guo2025deepseek, xie2025logic, song2025fastcurl}, suggesting potential for MT tasks \cite{chen2025evaluating}.
-Typically, reasoning models adopt an R1-like training paradigm, which optimizes models by Reinforcement Learning (RL) algorithms, e.g., GPRO \cite{shao2024deepseekmath} and DAPO \cite{yu2025dapo} with rewards denoted by the difference between model output and ground-truth data.
-Recent work extends these reasoning methods to MT by either designing explicit reasoning patterns \cite{wang2024drt,wang2025deep} or allowing models to autonomously learn reasoning steps \cite{feng2025mt}.
-Yet, current approaches still rely heavily on external supervision either from costly human annotations or pre-trained reward models distilled from expensive labeled data, posing ongoing scalability issues.
+In parallel, recent advances in inference-time reasoning have shown that reinforcement learning (RL) can substantially enhance LLM capabilities.
+Models such as OpenAI o1 \cite{jaech2024openai} and DeepSeek R1 \cite{guo2025deepseek} employ R1-style training with RL algorithms (e.g., GRPO \cite{shao2024deepseekmath}, DAPO \cite{yu2025dapo}) to incentivize reasoning behaviors, achieving strong performance in tasks such as logic, coding, and mathematics \cite{guo2025deepseek,xie2025logic,song2025fastcurl}.
+Recent work has begun extending these ideas to MT, either by introducing explicit reasoning patterns \cite{wang2024drt,wang2025deep} or by allowing models to learn reasoning implicitly during training \cite{feng2025mt}.
+However, existing RL-based MT approaches still depend heavily on external supervision, either in the form of human-annotated references or trained reward models distilled from expensive labeled data, which limits their scalability.